cultureamp/kestrel/README.md

 *A request to change the system via an event on an aggregate.
 May be accepted or denied based on business rules.*
 - [**Event**](https://github.com/cultureamp/kotlin-eventsourcing/blob/master/src/main/kotlin/com/cultureamp/eventsourcing/Framework.kt) -
 *A "semantic" domain event that has happened.
 Events can't be undone once they have happened, and can't be blocked like commands.
-Event exist in an immutable event stream and once they exist need to be handled forever.
+Events exist in an immutable event stream and once they exist need to be supported forever.
 At an implementation detail an `Event` is a wrapper around a `DomainEvent` with additional metadata attached.*
 - [**CommandGateway**](https://github.com/cultureamp/kotlin-eventsourcing/blob/master/src/main/kotlin/com/cultureamp/eventsourcing/CommandGateway.kt) -
 *The interface through which commands make their way through to aggregates.
-It's responsible for routing commands to aggregates, and orchestrates the loading and saving aggregates through events and the `EventStore`.*
+It's responsible for routing commands to aggregates, and orchestrates the loading and saving of aggregates through events and the `EventStore`.*
 - [**EventStore**](https://github.com/cultureamp/kotlin-eventsourcing/blob/master/src/main/kotlin/com/cultureamp/eventsourcing/EventStore.kt) -
 *Implements two interfaces, an `EventSink`, for saving events for aggregates, and an `EventSource`, for retrieving those events.
-In general, the Event Store should only ever be written to via the `CommandGateway` and read from via an `EventProcessor`.
+In general, the event store should only ever be written to via the `CommandGateway` and read from via an `EventProcessor`.
 Kestrel provides support for a postgres backed event store out of the box.*
 - [**EventProcessor**](https://github.com/cultureamp/kotlin-eventsourcing/blob/master/src/main/kotlin/com/cultureamp/eventsourcing/EventProcessor.kt) -
 *Provides an abstraction over any event-processor, for example a `Projector` or a `Reactor`.
 This takes care of filtering